Warp Bridge Sampling: The Next Generation: Warp-U Bridge Sampling

-To prove this mathematically, we will need a measure of overlap.
-The notion of $f$-divergence, or more precisely its complement (since small divergence corresponds to large overlap), serves well as a general class for our purposes.
+The key consequence of the coupling (\ref{equ::joint_dis_psi_w}) is that the overlap between $\phi$ and the density of the Warp-U transformed $W$: $\widetilde{W}=\tr_{\Psi}(W)\sim \tilde{p}$, is greater than that between $\phi_\mix$ and $p$.
+To prove this mathematically, we need a measure or multiple measures of overlap.
+The notion of $f$-divergence, or more precisely its complement (since small divergence corresponds to large overlap), serves well for our purposes.
 For any (non-trivial) \textit{convex} function $f$ on $[0, \infty)$ such that $f(1)=0$, the corresponding $f$-divergence between two probability densities $p_1$ and $p_2$, when $p_1$ is absolutely continuous with respect to $p_2$, is defined as